-When you join a survey site, you do so under the understanding that you will be compensated for your time.
-Whether you’re taking surveys for cash, gift cards, or other rewards, you are agreeing to trade your opinions for an incentive.
+When you join a survey site, you do so with the understanding that you will be compensated for your time.
+Whether you’re taking surveys for cash paid by PayPal, gift cards, or other rewards, you are agreeing to trade your opinions for an incentive.
 At some point you may encounter a hurdle when trying to collect these incentives, but there are things you can do to make sure you get your hard-earned rewards.

 Note your confirmations

 After completing surveys or requesting a rewards redemption, there are two kinds of confirmations you can receive.
 At the end of academic studies for instance, there is often a debriefing page.
 The requester puts their contact information there which is helpful if you need to get in touch with them to confirm when you will receive your reward.

 More commonly, another confirmation method is the email you receive when you make a redemption for a reward from an online survey panel.
 The email should generate the day you made your reward request, and you can then cross-reference this with processing times listed on the survey website.